mikkokotila/npv/README.md

 - monthly and annual cashflow statement
 - monthly and annual growth statistics

-Simulation is absed on set of input variables and volatility computations that can be adjusted as needed for each project.
+Simulation is based on set of input variables and volatility computations that can be adjusted as needed for each project.

 Additionally, facility for performing a **Monte Carlo** simulation is provided, and a method for generating key financial metrics individually.